simolus3/drift/docs/pages/docs/type_converters.md

 `JsonTypeConverter` class.
 You can also override the `toJson` and `fromJson` methods to customize serialization as long as the types stay the compatible.
+The type converter returned by `TypeConverter.json` already implements `JsonTypeConverter`, so it will apply to generated row classes as well.

 If the JSON type you want to serialize to is different to the SQL type you're mapping to, you can mix-in `JsonTypeConverter2` instead.